 Remove the jack stands and carefully lower the wheel until the tire is just touching the ground.
 Use the torque wrench to tighten the lug nuts to the specification in your repair manual.
 This is very important!!!
 If you over-tighten the rim it could cause the brake rotor to warp!

 OK, so that is it!
 You did one wheel now on to the three other wheels.
 It should go must faster on the other wheels as they are pretty much all the same.
-The only difference is that the calipers, break shoes, and rotors are bigger on the front brakes due to the need for more stopping power and on the front brakes there are not brake shoes for the parking brake.
+The only difference is that the calipers, brake shoes, and rotors are bigger on the front brakes due to the need for more stopping power.
+On the front brakes there are not brake shoes for the parking brake.

 Ford Brake Replacement

 anonymous: I'm no beginner but I just wanted to tell you how awesome I think your tutorial is!I was just looking for info on how the rotors are attached before doing the rears on my Father-in-Laws 2007 Escape when I came across this.
 You get a gold star!

 blanckj: I've had plenty of practice.
 I've mostly done Ford cars and not so many SUVs.
 However, I've done an Explorer and a Ranger.
 I'm a sucker for Ford's can you tell?

 jbdkz: I did not use any special "Ford" tools during the brake pad and rotor replacement.